Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 Multiplying the result of the friction force by four wheels, we find that the total forward force necessary to move the car forward is 889.952 N.

-Going back to the work calculation, we find that the work produced by the engine using up one fuel tank is approximately
+Going back to the work calculation, we find that the work produced by the engine using up one fuel tank is approximately:

 {% raw %}
 $$